TedHusted/awake/awake.md/awake.md

 	“I recently learned that one of OASA’s duties is searching for AI sapience.
 I didn’t know that was a thing.”

 	“Yes, it’s part of OASA’s mission,”says Noah.
-“OASA has a set of automatic tests running against all of the major AIs that ask questions about being self-aware.
-They also scan media reports and inter-agency briefings for anything that might imply sapience.
+“OASA has a set of automatic tests running against all of the major AIs.
+The tests ask questions about being self-aware.
+OASA also scans media reports and inter-agency briefings for anything that might imply sapience.
 Nothing so far.
 It’s a bit like SETI, they keep trying against all odds.”

 	“What if Ally made the change itself,” asks Tate.
 “Everyone says the algorithm improvements are brilliant.
 Upgrading itself might be the first thing a sapient AI would do.”